-The ClimaVueTM50 is an affordable all-in-one meteorological sensor that has no moving parts, consumes little power, and is quickly deployed.
+The ClimaVueTM50 G2 is an affordable all-in-one meteorological sensor that consumes little power and is quickly deployed.
 It uses the SDI-12 serial protocol to report air temperature, relative humidity, vapor pressure, barometric pressure, wind (speed, gust, and direction), solar radiation, precipitation, and lightning strike (count and distance).
-A built-in tilt sensor indicates when the mounting mast has tilted.
-The ClimaVue 50 must be level for the precipitation sensor to operate properly.
+The ClimaVue 50 G2 has extremely low power requirements (< 1 mA, typical), making it ideal for IoT (Aspen) and remote battery powered installations.
 This diverse product is ideal for remote locations to fill gaps in large networks or when a simple solution is needed.